floooh/floooh.github.io/_posts/2017-07-29-sokol-gfx-tour.md

 ```

 There are currently 2 variations of *begin\_pass()* depending on whether
-rendering should go into an offscreen pass (requiring a pass object),
+rendering should go into render target images (requiring a pass object),
 or into the default framebuffer (*sg\_begin\_default\_pass()*).

 *sg\_apply\_draw\_state()* takes a pointer to an sg\_draw\_state structure,